-It can be observed from Figure \ref{fig8} \textbf{A} \& \textbf{B} that the overall biofilms are more densely compacted in the target growth region grew through the porous materials compared with the vacuum space growth.
+It can be observed from Figure \ref{fig8} \textbf{A} \& \textbf{B} that the biofilm is more densely compacted in the target growth region through the porous materials compared with the growth in the unconfined space.
 From the sliced view in Figure \ref{fig8} \textbf{C}, we may hence propose a qualitative explanation for our observation: the existence of the porous material takes a certain amount of volume, which pushes the biofilm to grow upwards to occupy more space.
-To break down this process more detailedly, Figure \ref{fig8} \textbf{D} tells us that after $\Tilde{\tau}\approx 6000$ the existence of the porous materials first suppress the biofilm growth, as $\mathcal{N}_{\rm bio}^{\rm total}$ for vacuum space (solid blue line) first increases nonlinearly with larger values than that of porous materials (dashed red line).
-But after the biofilms are well grown in the target growth region ($\Tilde{\tau}\approx13500$), the pores in the porous materials can be treated as ``channels'' that enhance the growth and transport of biofilms.
+While intuitive that this should occur, it is interesting to note that the growth proceeds in a nonlinear fashion.
+To break down this process in more detail, Figure \ref{fig8} \textbf{D} shows that after $\Tilde{\tau}\approx 6000$ the existence of the porous materials first suppress the biofilm growth, as $\mathcal{N}_{\rm bio}^{\rm total}$ for unconfined space (solid blue line) first increases nonlinearly with larger values than that of porous materials (dashed red line).
+But after the biofilm has grown extensively in the target growth region ($\Tilde{\tau}\approx13500$), the pores in the porous materials can be treated as ``channels'' that enhance the growth and transport of biofilms.
 This finding is significant in the sense that the effects of porous materials on the overall growth of biofilms change in different stages of the growth processes within the pores.
-Based on these comprehensive qualitative analyses, Figure \ref{fig8} \textbf{E} offers quantitative evidence that porous material push biofilms' upward growth by taking up volumetric spaces --- the biofilm accumulation within the porous materials spatial range ($Z\in[12.5,37.5]\mu\rm m$) for porous materials (red bars) are evidently smaller than that of vacuum space (blue bars).
+Based on these comprehensive qualitative analyses, Figure \ref{fig8} \textbf{E} offers quantitative evidence that the porous structure helps to speed up biofilms' upward growth by taking up volumetric spaces --- the biofilm accumulation within the porous materials spatial range ($Z\in[12.5,37.5]\mu\rm m$) for porous materials (red bars) are evidently smaller than that of vacuum space (blue bars).